fl3a/drush_nagios/README.md

 Checks for pending database updates.

-You may ignore

 ## check-drupal

-Check the Drupal Status report (requirements) items and their serverity, such as:
+Check the Drupal Status report for status and met requirement items and their serverity, such as:
 - module updates
 - last run of cron
 - database schema